UD-Math-Data-Science-1/notes/supervised/overview.md

 Machine learning is the use of data to tune algorithms for making decisions or predictions.
 Unlike deduction based on reasoning from principles governing the application, machine learning is a "black box" that just adapts via training.

-We divide machine learning into two major forms: supervised and unsupervised.
-In supervised learning, the training data includes only examples that include the answer (or **label**) we expect to get.
-The training for unsupervised learning does not include "correct answers" as part of the data.
+We divide machine learning into three major forms:

+* **Supervised learning** The training data only examples that include the answer (or **label**) we expect to get.
+The goals are to find important effects and/or to predict labels for previously unseen examples.
+* **Unsupervised learning** The data is unlabeled, and the goal is to discover structure and relationships inherent to the data set.
+* **Reinforcement learning** The data is unlabeled, but there are known rules and goals that can be encouraged through penalties and rewards.

-Supervised learning in turn can be divided into two major areas:
+We start with supervised learning, which can be subdivided into two major areas:

 * **Classification**, in which the algorithm is expected to choose from among a finite set of options.
 * **Regression**, in which the algorithm should predict the value of a quantitative variable.

+Most algorithms for one of these problems have counterparts in the other.

 <!-- Regression methods can typically be used as classifiers, by thresholding or binning the result.
 For example, in a yes/no situation, a predictor of probability can be used to decide "yes" if its probability exceeds 50%. -->